OrpazBenAharon/LPR-Project/README.md

     python scripts/run_inference.py --experiment-name "LPR_B" --models "unet_base,unet_conditional,restormer,pix2pix,diffusion_sr3" --steps 1000 --batch-size 16
 ```
 The *run_inference.py* script loads trained models from MLflow and applies them to the data/full_grid/ set.
 It loads each model under the chosen dataset name, moves the model to the GPU, and enables evaluation mode.
 For U-Net, U-Net Conditional, Restormer, and Pix2Pix,
 each distorted image is fed through the network, and the restored output is saved in results/{dataset}/{model}/.
-For the diffusion model, it performs the scheduled denoising loop before saving the image.
+The diffusion model performs the scheduled denoising loop before saving the image.
 The script measures the average inference time per
 image and writes it to inference_times.csv.
 Command line flags control parameters such as model names, batch size, and diffusion sampling steps.

 **Step 4.
 Full-Scale Evaluation** - Metrics